onemariovalentino/packform-backend/README.md

        - copy `.env.sample` to `.env`, and fill with your own setting.
        - run `go mod tidy` for install all related library
        - set `DB_HOST=localhost`, to read db host from your local db
-       - set `POPULATE_DATA_FROM=cli`, to populate data directly via api server, populate can only run once whether via api server or cli, so make sure you drop all tables first if you want to test both, rebuild golang required if you change to `POPULATE_DATA_FROM=api`
+       - set `POPULATE_DATA_FROM=cli` (default configuration), used to populate data via cli you can read cli instruction, if you set `POPULATE_DATA_FROM=api` it means directly insert data when api server start which can make error every time you rebuild golang, so set `POPULATE_DATA_FROM=cli` after you run `POPULATE_DATA_FROM=api`, it will skip insert data every server run. populate can only run one once whether api or cli.
        - run `go run cmd/app/main.go` or `go build -o bin/app cmd/app/main.go`
        - run `./bin/app import-csv -d [destination_table] -f [csv_files]` for populate csv file to postgres, please run it sequentially command below:
            - will be inserted to tbl_companies